DanaKirsh/scottish-widows-scraper/README.md

 - Stop task if it runs longer than _
 - Start the task only if the computer is on AC power (ticked off)

-Rows are added to the spreadsheet in reverse chronological order, meaning that the top filled row is the last recorded one.
-In order to maintain this order, you'll need to ensure there are always empty rows at the top of the spreadsheet.
+**Rows are added to the spreadsheet in reverse chronological order, meaning that the top filled row is the last recorded one.
+In order to maintain this order, you'll need to ensure there are always empty rows at the top of the spreadsheet.** I add some new rows to the top every week when I check on my pension.
+Planning on automating that too at some point.